tiongchong/arduino_baremetal/README.md

 - cmake --build build --clean-first
 - cmake --build build --target flash

-## to compile the project using make build system
+## to compile the project using make build system (default : avr-gcc)
 - make

+or change to use llvm
+- make TOOLCHAIN=clang

 ## progress log
 2025/10/18